evolutics/iftree/README.md

 1. Next, **filter files** to be included by annotating your asset type with `#[iftree::include_file_tree("paths = '…'")]`.
 Path patterns in a `.gitignore`-like format are supported, with one pattern per line.
-The paths are relative to the folder with your `Cargo.toml` by default.
+The paths are relative to the folder with your manifest by default.
 Patterns are
    flexible: you can skip hidden files, filter by filename extension, add multiple folders, select a fixed list of files, etc. See the [`paths` configuration](#paths) for more.